ShadowLLM: Predictor-based Contextual Sparsity for Large Language Models: Predictors For Neuron Ranking

 To analyze the ability of ShadowLLM predictors to assess neuron importance in a global and local (per-layer) setting, we train ShadowLLM predictors for \texttt{plainact} across all seven down-stream tasks in the 5-shot setting, with a per-layer (local) output normalization scheme.
-We then evaluate the WikiText2 perplexity of the OPT-1.3B model as we increase sparsity for both the global and local (per-layer) pruning strategies.
+We then evaluate the WikiText2 perplexity \footnote{For effective context-sparsity evaluation, perplexity calculations are performed on a per-document basis, differing from standard concatenation methods; see Section \ref{sec:pplx_diff} for details.} of the OPT-1.3B model as we increase sparsity for both the global and local (per-layer) pruning strategies.
 For local pruning, every layer achieves the target sparsity, and relative importance are only compared intra-layer.
 In Figure \ref{fig:loc_glob_1.3b}, we find that ShadowLLM is able to preserve perplexity in both global and local cases.
 However, we find that global pruning generally performs better than per-layer pruning.
-This can be attributed to the fact that some layer heads are more important than others, and forcing over-parameterization of a layer (due to uniform pruning across every layer) may cause a more important head to be pruned out from an under-parameterized layer.
+This can be attributed to the fact that some layer heads are more important than others, and forcing equal pruning ratios for all layers may cause over-parameterization in some layers and more important head to be pruned out from an under-parameterized layer.